Renddslow/tamnui-wiki/How Human Came to Have a Wife.md

 But [[Weaver]] considered that [[Wise-Hammer]] could make someone comparable in wisdom to himself and comparable in beauty to [[Lover]].
 Therefore she said, "Two wives you shall make, and two companions for those on the land and those in the skies.
 They shall, each one, be comparable in wisdom to yourself and comparable in beauty to [[Lover]].
 Then [[Mem]] will look upon these two and will say, 'Surely this one shall be the mother of all the Humans upon the land and this one shall be wife to [[War (god)]] in the skies.'"

 And [[Wise-Hammer]] saw that [[Weaver]] had devised cleverly.
 Therefore, for forty-four days [[Wise-Hammer]] crafted two women with all of the wisdom he could devise and all the industriousness he could craft.
 And on the forty-fourth day, behold, two wise women. [[Wise-Hammer]] tested them in all manner of wisdom and knowledge, and in craft and in all industriousness.
 When he saw that they were very wise, he put them into a deep slumber and labored another forty-four days in his crafting.
-Therefore [[Wise-Hammer]] crafter two women with all of the beauty of [[Lover]] and all of the elegance of [[Wife]].
+Therefore [[Wise-Hammer]] crafter two women with all of the beauty of [[Lover]] and all of the elegance of [[Geneshhi]].
 And on the forty-fourth day from his making, behold, two beautiful women.

 Now [[Weaver]] took the woman meant for the sons of Human and gave her to the sons of Human.
 And the sons of Human looked upon her in wonder and said, "Behold, this woman is beautiful.
 She shall be a great prize to come home to at the end of all of our warring."
 And they were each eager to marry her.